 At the time, I didn’t know she and I shared a similar fate.
 I left the weaver’s house with a smile on my face after spending one hundred euros on a blue and gray scarf she had made from silk.
 She truly enjoys weaving and that joy was contagious.
 “It’s a labor of love.”
 She managed to communicate to me in broken English and partial Italian.
 She had found her passion and the weaver truly enjoyed sharing her art.

-Later, much later in our trip, during our last evening, I learned that the looms were frozen in time.
+Much later on our trip, during our last evening, I learned that the looms were frozen in time.
 The Weaver had stopped creating.
 She had been battling cancer.
 Breast cancer that she had beat years before had returned.
 This time the disease had crept into her lungs.
 On a better note, she had completed her last treatment and things were looking up.
 Now, if she would just fire up the looms once again and get back to what she loves, life would be perfectly imperfect.